oceanprotocol/docs/using-ocean-market/asset-hosting.md

 ![Ocean Market - Publish with arweave transaction ID](../.gitbook/assets/arweave-4.png)

-## Centralised hosting
+## Centralized hosting

 ### AWS

 AWS provides various options to host data and multiple configuration possibilities.
 Publishers are required to do their research and decide what would be the right choice.
-The below steps provide one of the possible ways to host data using AWS S3 bucket and publish it on Ocean Marketplace.
+The below steps provide one of the possible ways to host data using an AWS S3 bucket and publish it on Ocean Marketplace.

 **Prerequisite**